ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 Use Terraform to manage your infrastructure through the [`ibm_database` Resource for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database) supports provisioning {{site.data.keyword.databases-for}} deployments.

-Select the [hosting model]([/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=terraform) you want your database to be provisioned on.
+Select the [hosting model](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=terraform) you want your database to be provisioned on.
 You can change this later.

+### Provisioning shared compute with Terraform

 Provision a {{site.data.keyword.databases-for-elasticsearch}} Shared hosting model instance with the `"host_flavor"` parameter set to `multitenant`.
 See the following example: